SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/2-quickbuy.md

 ### CMS Components

-Quick Buy is CMS-driven and consists of the `OpfQuickBuyButtonsComponent` component.
-If you are using CTA Quick Buy for services such as PayPal, CTAs are rendered through the `OpfCtaQuickBuyButtons` CMS component.
+Quick Buy is CMS-driven and uses the following components:

+- `OpfQuickBuyButtonsComponent` — renders wallet payment buttons (Google Pay, Apple Pay) on the cart page and the product detail page.
+- `OpfCtaQuickBuyButtons` — renders CTA-based Quick Buy buttons (for example, PayPal) if you are using CTA Quick Buy.

-If you are using the [Spartacus Sample Data Extension](link), the Quick Buy component is already enabled.
-However, if you decide not to use the `spartacussampledata` extension, you can enable the Quick Buy CMS component manually through ImpEx.
+If you are using the [Spartacus Sample Data Extension](link), the Quick Buy components are already enabled.
+However, if you decide not to use the `spartacussampledata` extension, you can enable the Quick Buy CMS components manually through ImpEx.

-### Adding CMS Component Manually
+### Adding CMS Components Manually

 To add all of the necessary CMS data for Quick Buy, import the following ImpEx: